uatthaphon/laravel-activity-monitor/README.md

 {"title": "has some change"}
 ```

-We can cutomize which eloquent event should be log by `protected static $eventsToLog` in the example below only `created` event for this model will be logged
+We can cutomize which eloquent event should be log by `protected static $eventsToLog`.

+In the example below only `created` event for this model will be logged

 ```php
 ...